Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems

 \section{Abstract}

-{ We examine interpolatory model reduction methods that are well-suited for treating large scale port-Hamiltonian differential-algebraic systems in a way that is able to preserve and indeed, take advantage of the underlying structural features of the system.
-We introduce approaches that incorporate regularization together with prudent selection of interpolation data.
-We focus on linear time-invariant systems and present a systematic treatment of a variety of model classes that include combinations of index-$1$ and index-$2$ systems, describing in particular how constraints may be represented in the transfer function and then preserved with interpolatory methods.
-We propose an algorithm to generate effective interpolation data and illustrate its effectiveness via two numerical examples. }
+{ We examine interpolatory model reduction methods that are well-suited for treating large scale port-Hamiltonian differential-algebraic systems in a way that is able to preserve and take advantage of the underlying structural features of the system.
+We introduce approaches that incorporate regularization together with a prudent selection of interpolation data.
+We focus on linear time-invariant systems and present a systematic treatment of a variety of model classes that include combinations of index-$1$ and index-$2$ systems, describing in particular how constraints may be represented in the transfer function so that the polynomial part can be preserved with interpolatory methods.
+We propose an algorithm to generate effective interpolation data and illustrate its effectiveness on a numerical example. }